CCI-MOC/m2/docs/redesign-specs/REST/Api.md

 # BMI Core Resources

-* ProvisionedInstance - Bare metal server (physical server) attached with a boot image.
+* Provisioned Instance - Bare-Metal/Virtual machine instance attached with a boot image.
-* Image/Snapshot - A virtual disk (a.k.a. golden image) whose clone (linked clone) is used to provision a node.
+* Image/Snapshot - A virtual disk (a.k.a. golden image) whose clone (linked clone) is used to provision an instance.
 Snapshot is created from an existing provisioned image by the user, while an image is uploaded by the user.
 * Tag - A lighweight checkpoint of the exsiting disk image state.

 # BACKGROUND